daffainfo/ctf-writeup/justCTF 2023/ECC for dummies/README.md

 > Sometimes you have to force logic to do what you want it to do

 ## About the Challenge
-We have been given a server to connect and also the source code.
+We were given a server to connect and also the source code.
 So we can input 8 questions and we need to guess the cards too (You can download the source code [here](ecc_for_dummies.zip))

 ![preview](images/preview.png)